Benefits to Greek Community

 - Having a home in the Greek Sector allows chapters to potentially market their organizations by highlighting organization history, tradition and value that parallels the institutes.

 - All houses have to maintain certain standards per housing codes and are therefore safe and secure environments to live in.
 Many times, as there are other sources of income and alumnae donations, it is cheaper to live in a Greek property compared to other options near campus.

 - Meal plans are provided at almost every house to ensure students are being provided sufficient dining options and a sense of community among their membership.
-Meal plans are managed through each individual chapter, but first years that would like to consider the Greek 100 campus dining plan may reach out to the Greek Affairs Office (you can opt in/out of the meal plan only at the start of the fall and/or spring semesters).
+Meal plans are managed through each individual chapter, but first years that would like to consider the Greek 100 campus dining plan may reach out to the Office of Fraternity and Sorority Life (you can opt in/out of the meal plan only at the start of the fall and/or spring semesters).

 Benefits to the Institute

 - Greek housing can add another dimension of traditional campus environments that could appease parents, families, and/or incoming students therefore a possible recruitment tool for the institute.

 - Greek housing provides an official living-learning environment that can promote leadership development, fraternalism (brotherhood and sisterhood fostering a sense of 'home'), and campus engagement.

 - The beds that each house provides allows for that many more students to live directly on campus (although these are private houses and should therefore not be referred to as official 'on-campus' housing options).
 The house capacity averages 38 beds per house (max = 63, min = 19).

 - Greek houses are all managed by their national/local Housing Corporations.
 All houses have a House Director, a non-Georgia Tech student who is employed by the fraternity/sorority, who may live directly in the house or off-campus; this requirement is determined by each individual organization.